nicotralab/chen-et-al-sex-determination/README.md

 ## Overview

-This document describes how we generated linkage maps of the _Hydractinia symbiolongicarpus_ genome and used them to identify sex-linked markers.
-It provides large files that we could not include as supplemental data in the original publication, along with scripts and some other details.
+This repo accompanies "XY sex determination in a cnidarian" by Chen et al (**reference forthcoming**).
+The repo includes several custom scripts and intermediate data files not included in the manuscript.

+This file outlines our workflow and provides links to a separarate repository at Zenodo (**reference forthcoming**), which has 6 datafiles that were too large to include in this repo.

-In theory, you should be able to replicate our analysis perfectly.
+In theory, you should be able to follow this document to replicate our analysis perfectly.
 However, the details of running each analysis tool may differ depending on your platform and version.
+If you have questions or need help, please contact Matthew Nicotra.

 ## Sequencing